 The League adopts animals to residents of Virginia, Washington D.C. and Maryland.

 All pets up for adoption receive basic health exams, tests and vaccinations.
-Plus, dogs are evaluated by shelter staff to better match dogs to adopters.
+We work hard to know each animal and to help you make a good match.

 The Animal Adoption Process

 Our pet adoption process is friendly and thorough, to ensure a lifetime of love and companionship.
 The adoption process begins when you visit our animals.
-Everyone in the household should help decide which animal is best suited for your home.
 Our trained staff and volunteers are always on hand to help you choose a pet that is right for you.

 Plan to spend at least an hour- this is a big decision!